File Storage and Backup

 - Other than when housed securely within the University encrypt the data

-- To guard against possible human error provide a means of recovery of files on a daily basis for the previous month and on a monthly basis for up to one year
+- To guard against possible human error provide a means of recovery of files on a daily basis for the previous week, weekly for one month and monthly for up to three months.

 - In the event of a catastrophic system failure caused either by human, systemic or environmental factors allow for the restoration of the data from an external backup source.